-Dr. Jennifer Variste, a pediatrician from Spring, TX, lends her expertise on the podcast to help parents figure out what to tell their kids about the pandemic.
+Dr. Jennifer Variste, a pediatrician from Spring, TX, lends her expertise to guide parents figure on what to tell their kids about the pandemic or any scary situation.

 We discuss what to do if you’re looking for a new pediatrician during the pandemic then move on to discuss what information is too much information for our kids to know about the pandemic.